Decorator

 When used with Pay-i's instrumentation system (via payi_instrument()

-), these decorators help maintain consistent tracking across multiple API calls while reducing boilerplate code.
+decorator helps maintain consistent tracking across multiple API calls while reducing boilerplate code.

 Best Suited For

-Decorators are particularly well-suited for:
+decorator is particularly well-suited for:

 - Function-level annotations that remain consistent across multiple API calls